Nonprofit Resources

 • A CGA can be issued for the lifetime of up to two individuals.

-• You cannot set up an annuity for a term of years, or for minimum or maximum number of payments.
+• You cannot set up an annuity for a term of years, or for a minimum or maximum number of payments.
 Annuities are for life.

 • Some states require the use of annuity rates published by the American Council on Gift Annuities, which recommends rates under prevailing economic conditions.